IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 enough detailed view of the TE topology of all the network domains (both optical and packet).

-   In such case MDSC has all the information needed to perform multi- domain/multi-layer path computation, without relying on PNCs.
+   In such case MDSC has all the information needed to perform multi-domain/multi-layer path computation, without relying on PNCs.

    This approach may present, as a potential drawback, scalability issues and, as discussed in section 2.2. of {{PATH-COMPUTE}},